People with scrub typhus have a fever, chills, and a headache, followed by a rash several days later.

 The bacteria that cause scrub typhus, like rickettsiae Overview of Rickettsial Infections Rickettsial infections and related infections (such as anaplasmosis, ehrlichiosis, and Q fever) are caused by an unusual type of bacteria that can live only inside the cells of another organism... read more , can live only inside the cells of other organisms.
 Scrub typhus bacteria live in mites (the host).

-Scrub typhus occurs in an area of Asia that includes Japan, Korea, China, and India and in northern Australia.
+Scrub typhus occurs in Japan, Korea, China, India, and northern Australia.
 The disease is transmitted to people when they are bitten by a chigger (mite larva).

 Symptoms of scrub typhus begin suddenly, about 6 to 21 days after the bacteria enter the body.
 They include fever, chills, a headache, and swollen lymph nodes.
 A black scab may develop at the site of the chigger bite.
 People may have a cough during the first week of fever.
 A rash appears about 5 to 8 days after the fever starts.

-Treatment of scrub typhus usually consists of the antibiotic doxycycline, taken by mouth, People take this antibiotic until they improve and have had no fever for 48 hours, but they must take it for at least 7 days.
+Treatment of scrub typhus usually consists of doxycycline (a type of antibiotic called a tetracycline), taken by mouth, People take this antibiotic until they improve and have had no fever for 48 hours, but they must take it for at least 7 days.
 With treatment, people recover quickly.
-Chloramphenicol is also effective but can have serious side effects and is not available in the United States.